dotnet/docs/docs/standard/serialization/system-text-json-customize-properties.md

 ---
-title: How to customize property names when serializing JSON
+title: How to customize property names with System.Text.Json
 description: "Learn how to customize properties when serializing with System.Text.Json in .NET." ms.date: 11/18/2020
 no-loc: [System.Text.Json, Newtonsoft.Json]